Review: OwlRC SWR Meter for 5.8GHz Antennas

 Scan mode

-I will probably be using this mode most of the times.
+I will likely be using this mode most of the time.

-It measures SWR in a wide frequency range from 5645MHz to 5945MHz.
-You can move the cursor in the graph to read SWR value using the touch screen.
+It measures SWR across a broad frequency range from 5645MHz to 5945MHz.
+You can move the cursor on the graph to read the SWR value using the touchscreen.

-Unfortunately, it doesn’t really go through every frequency in this range, but rather just the 8 channels available on the VTX.
+Unfortunately, it doesn’t scan every frequency within this range but focuses on the 8 channels available on the VTX.

-- If Track is selected it will scan all the channels once, and then move the cursor to the channel with the lowest SWR value
+• Track: When selected, it scans all the channels once, then moves the cursor to the channel with the lowest SWR value.

 How to read SWR graphs?

-Here are some measurement examples I got by testing a few different antennas.
+Below are some measurement examples from testing various antennas.

-Next up we have the Realacc Pagoda antenna.
-Not bad at all for the price and it seems to work better at frequency higher than 5866MHz.
+Next, we looked at the Realacc Pagoda antenna.
+Impressively, for its price, it seems to excel at frequencies higher than 5866MHz.

-Finally we have the ImmersionRC Spironet, which I’ve been using since 2015.
-Not the most durable but they do have excellent performance.
-The graph confirms that as it shows the widest flat line in all the antennas tested.
+Lastly, we tested the ImmersionRC Spironet, which I’ve used since 2015.
+While not the most durable, it showcases excellent performance.
+The graph corroborates this, displaying the broadest flat line among all the antennas tested.

 Conclusion

-I wouldn’t rely on the raw measurements from this meter, but it can still tell you the relative consistency and performance of an antenna at a given frequency.
+While I wouldn’t rely solely on the raw measurements from this meter, it can still provide valuable insights into the relative consistency and performance of an antenna at a specific frequency.

-One downside with this tool is the lack of means to export data.
-Data logging has to be done manually by scrolling along the graph to view each measurement.
+A notable drawback of this tool is its lack of data export capabilities.
+Data logging must be performed manually by scrolling through the graph to view each measurement.

-Tests are done using an internal 200mW VTX, so make sure you don’t use this SWR meter while other pilots are flying!
+The meter operates using an internal 200mW VTX.
+Ensure you do not use this SWR meter while other pilots are flying to avoid interference.

 5 comments